-com that will offer advice on the investment menu selected by your advisor for a very reasonable per participant charge.
-Providing investment education and/or advice especially in today's stock market is a great way to reduce your liability risk.
-If you are not offering at least investment is not administering the plan correctly because someone has misread or misinterpreted the plan document.
+I have seen too many plan errors simply because the plan sponsor and/or the TPA is not administering the plan correctly because someone has misread or misinterpreted the plan document.
 In addition, I have seen plans penalized on an audit by the Internal Revenue Service because the plan sponsor did not operate the plan according to its terms.
-If you haven't had your plan reviewed in a while, you may have a problem.
+If you haven't had your plan review in a while, you may have a problem.